robiningelbrecht/pokemon-card-generator/README.md

 ## Generate your first card

-At this point, you should be locked and loaded to generate your first Pokémon card, by running
+At this point, you should be locked and loaded to generate your first Pokémon card by running

 ```bash
 docker-compose run --rm php-cli bin/console app:card:generate